XAITK/xaitk-saliency/docs/introduction.rst

   include decision trees and support vector machines.

-* The **Explainable AI system, or XAI**, is the system we attach to the AI to generate explanations (as in Figure 2.)
+* The **Explainable AI system, or XAI**, is the system we attach to the AI to generate explanations (as in Figure 2).
 The XAI may itself use CNNs, but these details are typically hidden from the XAI user.

-In order to answer questions such as the ones raised above, the XAI must have some way of interacting with the AI.
+To answer questions such as the ones raised above, the XAI must have some way of interacting with the AI.
 There are two popular approaches to this: